 If he/she has not resolved the matter to your satisfaction, it will be referred to the special needs governor, who will consider the complaint and contact you within five school days from the date of the meeting.

-Mrs Alice Carter and Mrs Anna McGuinness - Special Educational Needs Co-ordinators.
-September 2014
+Mrs Anna McGuinness - Special Educational Needs Co-ordinator.